gisquick/gisquick-doc/user-manual/project-publishing.rst

    must be ensured that server used for publishing will have access rights to such data sources.

-Publishing QGIS project will be demonstrated on :ref:`Prague sample project <dataset-prague>` downloadable as `zip file
+Publishing QGIS project will be demonstrated on the :ref:`Prague sample project <dataset-prague>` downloadable as a `zip file
 <http://training.gismentors.eu/geodata/gisquick/prague.tar.gz>`__.
 At
 first, sample :file:`prague.qgs` QGIS project is open in QGIS Desktop.
 Before doing any changes the project will be published as it